 Whether you are a new business creating your first website or an established business doing a re-design, the appearance and design of your website says a lot about you as a company.
 It’s the first forward-facing image that consumers see when interacting with your brand, and as such, needs to be well-designed and in alignment with your core business principles.
-The entire process can seem very overwhelming and daunting as this is such an important part of your business’s marketing materials.
+The entire process can seem very overwhelming and daunting as this is such an important part of your business’s marketing materials, says christoph trappe a technology advisor.
 Even if you’re hiring a design agency, you still want to make sure that you are very hands-on in this process – from choosing the colors to being able to compare ecommerce platform features for online stores .
 Here are some really important tips to consider when deciding on a design:

 Less Is More